 The age when teething starts will vary from baby to baby.
 Your babies first tooth can start coming through from as early as 3 months while most babies have a full set of their first teeth by 30 months.

-Wooden Natural Toys for Teething
+Wooden Natural Teething Products

-All parents have a different preference for what they choose to give their baby for teething relief.
+All parents have a different preference for what they choose to give their baby for relief.
 As a parent myself I decided early on that where possible I would give my daughter a natural or organic teething toy.
 We liked the idea of our newborn baby putting natural products in their mouth rather than a plastic toy which is made up of who knows what.
 Therefore when I started my online baby shop it was only natural to start making and including our teethers.
 We make two types of wooden natural teethers.
 These are the bunny and love heart styles.
 Both of which have been tested and approved to Australia standards.

 Bunny Teether Toy